Everything PR News

 It expanded Women Preferences to every U.S. market in March 2026 while a California class-action — brought by drivers who argue the policy discriminates against men — was active.

 That is a deliberate posture.
-The exposure is real: a feature that routes ride requests by gender invites civil-rights and public-accommodation challenges, and coverage from Fox 35 and others has made the discrimination claim the central counter-narrative to the safety framing.
+The exposure is real: a feature that routes ride requests by gender invites civil-rights and public-accommodation challenges, and coverage has made the discrimination claim the central counter-narrative to the safety framing.

 So why scale anyway?
 Retreating mid-launch would have handed the plaintiffs the story.
 A pause reads as concession.
 A confident rollout signals the feature is legally defensible and commercially essential — and keeps safety-and-choice in front while the legal argument plays out in court, on Uber's timeline, not in the press cycle.